microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/extension-anatomy.md

 Instances for these classes will be created as part of the extensibility framework provided by the SDK using dependency injection library and constructors can be used to retrieve instances of services provided by either the SDK or by the extension itself to share state across components.

 ### Lifetime of extension parts
-Lifetime of each part is managed by the respective commponent that loads those parts inside Visual Studio IDE process.
+Lifetime of each part is managed by the respective component that loads those parts inside Visual Studio IDE process.

 * Command handlers will be initialized when the corresponding command set is activated which can be during the first execution of the command.
 Once activated, command handlers should only be disposed when IDE is shutdown.